Comment on "Multivariable quantum signal processing (M-QSP): prophecies of the two-headed oracle": Prospects of M-QSP

-The inconsistencies discussed in section \ref{sec1} and \ref{sec2} can be resolved by revising the conditions (ii) and (iii).
-Also, it is known that there exists a counterexample for Conjecture 2.1, as is pointed out in Ref. \cite{Nemeth2023counterex}.
-That means the conjecture is not a natural result of conditions (i)-(iv) and needs to be included as the condition (v).
-In this section, we prove these revised conditions make necessary condition of M-QSP, where we provide the proof that follows the original paper as well as a simpler alternative.
-Moreover, we show that the complete revision of M-QSP Theorem is not straightforward.
-Because of the condition (v), ``$\Leftarrow$" of the theorem no longer holds, meaning some additional condition is required for valid M-QSP Theorem.\\
+The inconsistencies discussed in sections \ref{sec1} and \ref{sec2} can be resolved by revising the conditions (ii) and (iii).
+Also, it is known that there exists a counterexample for Conjecture 2.1, as is pointed out in Ref. \cite{németh2023variants}:

+This means the conjecture is not a natural result of conditions (i)-(iv) and needs to be included as the condition (v).
+In this section, we prove these revised conditions make the necessary condition of M-QSP, where we provide the proof that follows the original paper as well as a simpler alternative.
+Moreover, we show that the complete reconstruction of the M-QSP Theorem is not straightforward.
+Because of the condition (v), ``$\Leftarrow$" of the theorem no longer holds, meaning some additional condition is required for the valid M-QSP Theorem.\\